egmaminta/egmaminta.github.io/_posts/2025-06-05-ai_agents_vs_agentic_ai.md

 The development of autonomous and intelligent agents were multi-agent systems (MAS) and expert systems, which are a part of foundational paradigms of AI.
 These systems mimic the decision-making ability of a human expert.
 An example of an expert system (rule-based) in the 1970s is MYCIN, developed to diagnose bacterial infections.
 It was never deployed in real hospitals, but it demonstrated how expert systems could be used to assist doctors towards accurate diagnoses.

 ![MYCIN](https://specials-images.forbesimg.com/imageserve/5ea5f65911e2a700077f78af/Rule-Based-Expert-Systems--The-MYCIN-Experiments-of-the-Stanford-Heuristic/960x0.jpg?cropX1=0&cropX2=579&cropY1=2&cropY2=388){: width="448" height="448" }
-_Rule-Based Expert Systems: The MYCIN Experiments of the Stanford Heuristic Programming Project (Reprinted 1984)._
+_Rule-Based Expert Systems: The MYCIN Experiments of the Stanford Heuristic Programming Project (Reprinted 1984).
+Taken from [this story published by Forbes](https://www.forbes.com/sites/gilpress/2020/04/27/12-ai-milestones-4-mycin-an-expert-system-for-infectious-disease-therapy/)._

 Then emerged **distributed intelligence** where individual agents' actions and cognitive processes in a shared environment are coordinated to achieve a primary goal. **Goal delegation** formed the basis for organizational behavior.
 From distributed intelligence sprouted [**sociality (social action) for AI Agents**](https://www.ijcai.org/Proceedings/97-2/Papers/116.pdf), where the term "AI Agent" was first used in 1998.
 Another study provided a [comprehensive framework for MAS](https://dl.acm.org/doi/book/10.5555/520715), which characterized agents as entities with **autonomy**, **perception**, and **communication abilities**.
 Up to this day, these characteristics are <u>strict requirements in an autonomous software architecture</u>, and I experienced building one firsthand while working on my Capstone Project.